wp-plugins/menus/readme.txt

 I use the plugin to simplify the menus available to the entire network of sites.
 I use this plugin in a WP3.5 Multisite installation to disable the Deltete Blog, Permalinks, Import, Add Users and Themes menus.

-The plugin also removes a some of the admin bar menu items as well.
+The plugin also removes some of the admin bar menu items as well.

 == Installation ==